L'Assommoir: English translations

 L'Assommoir has often been translated and there are several unexpurgated modern editions available.
 It is the most translated novel of the series.
 In 1884, Henry Vizetelly published an English-language translation of the novel with some edits designed not to offend the sensibilities of British audiences.
 However, the salacious nature of Zola's work (even in edited form) would see the Vizetellys vilified in parliament and later prosecuted for obscenity.

 Translators have approached the title L'Assommoir in different ways.
 The noun is a colloquial term popular in late nineteenth-century Paris, referring to a shop selling cheap liquor distilled on the premises "where the working classes could drown their sorrows cheaply and drink themselves senseless".
 It is adapted from the French verb "assommer" meaning to stun or knock out.
 Perhaps the closest equivalent terms in English are the slang adjectives "hammered" and "plastered".
 English translators have rendered it as The Dram Shop, The Gin Palace, Drunkard, The Drinking Den or simply The Assommoir.

+Oxford World's Classics issued two translations.
+The main difference is their approach to Zola's use of 19th-century Parisian slang.
+Mauldon (1995) used non-modern English to keep it feeling like the period.
+Nelson (2021) used modern slang to make the text as shocking and raw to modern readers.